Bigdreams-Project/ERP-FE/docs/BACKEND_REFUND_VALIDATION_FIXES.md

     error: "Validation failed",
     message: "Payment not found",
     details: {
-      paymentId: "Payment with this ID does not exist" }
+      paymentId: "Payment with this ID does not exist", },
   });
 }
 ```